paulmoliva/Pol.js/README.md

   presidentialPoll();
 </script>
 ```
-Your HTML file should look similar to this:
+Your HTML file could look something like this:
 ```html
 <!DOCTYPE html>
 <html>